t-mart/mousehole/README.md

 tunnel your connection, it is imperative that you run mam-vpn-ip-updater in the same network as the VPN container.

-Example with WireGuard and qBittorrent:
+Example with WireGuard and qBittorrent Docker Compose stack:

 ```yaml
 services: